Posted by John on March 5th, 2012

-Now that the weekend is over, it’s back to work!
+Now that the weekend is over, it’s back to work on our sliding drawers!
 I hope I’m not dragging this out too much for you.
 Ideally, it would be nice to have one post that showed how to make a sliding drawer from start to finish, but I feel that there is a lot to mention in terms of general construction methodology that I’ve never discussed to date.
 So, in my next carpentry based project, I’ll try not to repeat myself and maybe things will go faster!
 But, for now, it’s gonna have to be War and Peace.
 I AM planning on doing a summary post and including some neat calculators that automatically give you dimensions of your cuts so if you try to recreate this project the planning will be easier.

 Last time, we got our dimensions and bought our maple hardwood and the thin plywood.
 So now we’re ready to measure and cut.
 Since the drawers we’re making are all 1 13/16″ wide, we’ll start with that cut.
 Remember, we’re only sticking with this weird dimension because we’re trying to match what we already have.
 If you attempt this project yourself, you could use whatever width you want (within reason).